sagemath/trac_to_gh/Issue 3721.md

 # Issue 3721: [with patch; needs review] Use SAGE_TESTDIR for dsage unit tests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3721

 Original creator: tabbott